 Years ago I had a little bet with my husband: not a real bet, but an “incentive bet” because as a new mom there was a lot of pressure in all directions to nurse or not nurse your babies and I wasn’t sure exactly what I really wanted to do.
-So I declared that if I nursed the babies for a year I would get a trip somewhere in the world.
+So I declared that if I nursed the babies for a year I would get a trip somewhere in the world; a solo flight.
 And that was enough incentive to make this decision more of a game than something I could fail or feel bad about.
 If I didn’t do it, I just missed on a trip that may or may not actually pan out but if I did, I might get something pretty awesome.

 So last week all my boys dropped me off at the airport.
 There were tears (on my end), and lots of hugs and we managed to get me on my way to Paris to see my bestie S and her hubby so I could catch up, eat dessert and see beautiful things for 3 glorious days.
 It was such a really weird feeling to be at the airport with just my own bags, and my own needs with no one else who had to pee, or need their trunki carried.
 In all that hustle and bustle of the airport, I couldn’t believe the silence around me or how alone (and free!!!)
 I felt.